dusrdev/Sharpify/README.md

 ## Contribution

 This packages was made public so that the entire community could benefit from it.
-If you experience issue, want to suggest new features or improve the existing ones, please use the [issues](https://github.com/dusrdev/Sharpify/issues) section.
+If you experience issues, want to suggest new features or improve existing ones, please use the [issues](https://github.com/dusrdev/Sharpify/issues) section.

 ## Contact